 - Run a tap or give the person water to sip if they have trouble urinating.

-- Take note of the person’s toileting patterns and suggest they visit the toilet at times appropriate to their pattern.
-Making notes on how often the person urinates and defecates can also help you and your doctor to recognise and assess the severity of problems such as constipation.
+- Take note of the person’s toileting patterns and suggest they visit the toilet at times that are appropriate to their pattern.
+Making notes on how often the person urinates and defecates can also help you and your doctor or continence professional to recognise and assess the severity of problems such as constipation.

-- Consider a portable commode, which is kept by the bed, if the toilet is too far away for the person to reliably reach in time.
+- Consider keeping a portable commode by the bed if the toilet is too far away for the person to reliably reach in time.

 - Use disabled toilets if they are available when you are out.
 A disabled toilet is usually unisex and has room to fit two people.